Every year the University of Northern Colorado offers a math contest for students in grades 7-12. Check the Dates page for this year’s schedule.

 All schools in the state, including public, private, home schools, and unschooling parents are invited to administer the contest.
 Students should ask their teachers about the contest at their schools.
-If your school is not offering the contest, but you would like to participate, then you can ask a teacher to register and offer the contest at your school, you can email us at email@example.com, or you can call us at (970) 475-4456.
+If your school is not offering the contest, but you would like to participate, then you can ask a teacher to register and offer the contest at your school, you can email us at email@example.com, or you can call us at (682) 330-3952.
 We want every student in the state who is interested to be able to participate.
 Teachers are welcome and encouraged to administer the contest even if just one student is interested.
+They are also welcome to offer the contest to entire classes.
 Home schooled and unschooled students should ask their parents or supervisors to register for them.
 Go to the Registration pages.

 The First Round Solutions Seminar is held on a weekend soon after the First Round.
 Anyone who is interested is invited to the UNC Campus in Greeley for a discussion of the problems and solutions.
 UNC faculty will discuss solutions.
 Contest participants are invited to present their solutions if they would like to do that.
 Parents and teachers are also welcome.

 Invitation to participate in the Final Round is based on performance on the first round.
 We also consider petitions from students who have not qualified but who would nevertheless like to participate.
-(Email firstname.lastname@example.org and explain that you understand that the questions on the Final Round are seriously challenging and that you want to come and try them.
+To send us a petition, email firstname.lastname@example.org and explain that you understand that the questions on the Final Round are seriously challenging and that you want to come and try them.
 There is no need to try to convince us you can do well.
-All we want to know is that you want to try the questions and understand that they will be difficult!)
+All we want to know is that you want to try the questions and understand that they will be difficult!
 All students who participate in the Final Round are asked to register.
 They should go to the Registration page and provide an email address to which a summary of the results of the Final Round can be sent.

 We try to have results of the Final Round posted on the results page of this website and emailed to registered participants within a week to ten days after the contest.
 We post general results, we rank the top two dozen papers, and we select papers for honorable mention, but we do not compute individual scores.
 We do read carefully all the work that every student gives us.
 The primary goal of the contest is to promote engagement in mathematics as a pleasurable challenge, and no numerical scoring system can measure the passion, creativity, and resourcefulness that so many students display.